 Libby Rothchild: So we don’t know both of his parents were nine pounds, but he’s almost four months.
 And he’s starting up.
 He sees five months.
 He’ll be five months in a couple of days.
 And he’s still pretty small for his age.

 Dr. Barbara Hales: I’ve never heard of that breed getting to nine pounds.

 Libby Rothchild: Yeah, yeah, well, yeah.
 So they can range anywhere from, I think, three to nine of the elbow.
 I’ve seen dogs Pomeranians up to 20 pounds.
 So really well.
-Yeah, they can be on the larger, the smaller side.
-So we just don’t know what will happen here with Hamilton.
+Yeah, they can be on the larger, or the smaller side.
+So we don’t know what will happen here with Hamilton.

 Dr. Barbara Hales: A little too much snacking involved there.